gliderlabs/registrator/README.md

-  -tags="": Append tags for all registered services -ttl=0: TTL for services (default is no expiry) -ttl-refresh=0: Frequency with which service TTLs are refreshed
+  -tags="": Append tags for all registered services -ttl=0: TTL for services (default is no expiry) -ttl-refresh=0: Frequency with which service TTLs are refreshed -envFile="": Read envs from within container from specified file.
+Updates on each refresh
 ```

 ## Contributing